Mid leveldesign

 Q5

-Describe a time when your design solution was rejected by stakeholders.
-What was the situation, what did you do to understand their concerns, and how did you respond?
+Tell me about a project where your initial design direction was rejected by stakeholders.
+What was the situation, how did you respond, and what was the outcome?

 Q6